ch2i/LoraGW-Setup/README.md

 ## Shutdown
 You can press (and let it pressed) the switch push button, leds well become RED and after 2s start blinking in blue.
 If you release button when they blink blue, the Pi will initiate a shutdown.
 So let it 30s before removing power.

-### Shutdown LED display (for iC880a only)
+### Shutdown LED display (for RPI 3 and iC880a only)

-If you have a raspberry PI with this [IC880A shield](https://github.com/ch2i/iC880A-Raspberry-PI), and if you modded the `/boot/config.txt` file with following lines added into:
+If you have a raspberry PI 3 with this [iC880A shield](https://github.com/ch2i/iC880A-Raspberry-PI), then the `/boot/config.txt` file has been enhanced with the following lines:

 ```
 # When system if Halted/OFF Light Green LED
 dtoverlay=gpio-poweroff,gpiopin=24
 ```
-then the Green LED (gpio24) will stay on when you can remove the power of the gateway.
+The Green LED (gpio24) will stay on when you can remove the power of the gateway.
 It's really a great indicator.

 You can also select which GPIO LED is used to replace activity LED if you need it.
 ```
 # Activity LED
 dtoverlay=pi3-act-led,gpio=23
 ```
-then the Red LED (gpio23) will blink on activity.
+The Red LED (gpio23) will blink on activity.

 ## Detailled information